 But we got there, eventually.
 We took the first accomodation we could find--17 euros each in private accomodation.
 Scarily, the room was decked in stuffed animals, giant tweety birds and dolls with missing eyes.
 A naked eighty-five year old sat in the sitting room watching television.
 We made our way out very, very, very quickly.

 Budva's claim to fame is that it's Dubrovnik in miniature.
 Well why not go to Dubrovnik then?
-It was pretty, with a walled in city and a fortress, etc. Still, I was relatively underwhelmed, but this could've been due to the grueling transport and subsequent exhaustion.
-We had a wander, another look around, saw the beaches absolutely rammed with Bosnian, Serbian and Montenegran hard-bodied holiday makers and made for a cocktail.
+It was pretty, with a walled in city and a fortress, etc.

 That was basically it.
 We had a downtime day which included lots of quietude, which is part of the reason why I love travelling with Jen.
 She gets it, the quiet.